flatlogic/bookkeeper-backend/README.md

 #### How to set up database

-MAC OS
+# MAC OS

 1) run

 `brew install postgres`

 OR

 `brew install postgresql`

-if psql command gives you error, please try to reinstall postgres/postgresql and run brew services restart postgres/postgresql
+if psql command gives you error, please try to reinstall postgres/postgresql and run

+`brew services restart postgres/postgresql`

+2) run

+`psql --u postgres`

-2) run psql --u postgres, if you see error please create new user with command createuser postgres -s (s flag stands for super)
+if you see error please create new user with command -> `createuser postgres -s` (s flag stands for super)

 3) now you are logged in under postgres super user, run create database cp_master;
 4) run this command to connect to the new db -> \c cp_master
 5) copy path to the db file from text editor/finder